sandeep-singh-79/master_automation_framework/README.md

 `mvn clean test -P dev_bdd -Duser=<username> -Duserpass=<password>`

 The various supported profiles are:

 1. dev_bdd - for BDD tests on dev environment
 2. qa_bdd - for BDD tests on qa environment
 3. dev_int - for API integration tests on dev environment
 4. qa_int - for API integration tests on qa environment
 5. dev_functional - for full suite execution on dev environment
 6. qa_functional - for full suite execution on qa environment.

+**PS**: You might encounter a TestNG issue related to loading of DTDs from unsecured URLs.
+To get around this, you will need to pass the JVM argument *-Dtestng.dtd.http=true* as part of the maven run command.